Hokotehi Moriori Trust

 The Trust operates from Kopinga Marae, and has operational support based on mainland NZ.

-There are 10 trustees, 5 from Rekohu and 5 from mainland NZ.
+There are 8 trustees, 3 from Rēkohu and 5 from New Zealand (South & North Islands).
 Hokotehi is involved in several sectors of the islands economy including fishing, farming and tourism.
 The trust also provides cultural, social and educational services for members.

 Hokotehi Moriori Trust is the mandated Imi body authority for Moriori people and in involved in negotiations on behalf of Moriori with the Crown and other government and non-government agencies.
 The Trust is tasked with developing a commercial, cultural, language and resource base for Moriori.
 Hokotehi Moriori Trust is based at Kopinga Marae on Rekohu.